teticio/ec2-slackbot/README.md

 ## Mount EBS

 Every Slack user can create an EBS volume with the `/ec2 create_volume` command, which they can mount at `/home`.
-If the EBS volume type is `io1` or `io2`, it can be attached to multiple EC2 instances simultaneously, although this imposes certain restrictions on the types of EC2 instances that can be used.
-EBS volumes are not networked, making them generally much faster.
+During the initial setup, the volume will be formatted, and the `/home` directory will be configured.
+EBS volumes offer higher performance compared to EFS due to their non-networked nature, but they are typically limited to being attached to a single EC2 instance at a time.

 If you choose not to mount the EBS at `/home`, you can use it as an additional device.
 For more details, refer to the section "Common Operations with EBS Volumes".

+**Note:** EBS volumes of type `io1` and `io2` support multi-attach, but this requires a cluster setup.

 ## Deployment Steps